happydasch/btplotting/README.md

 * No need for custom backtrader
 * Different naming / structure
 * Different data generation which allows to generate data for different data sources.
   This is useful when replaying or resampling data, for example to remove gaps.
-* Different filtering of plot objectss
+* Different filtering of plot objects
 * Support for replay data
 * Every figure has its own ColumnDataSource, so the live client can patch without having issues with nan values, every figure is updated individually
 * Display of plots looks more like backtrader plotting (order, heights, etc.)
 * Allows to generate custom columns, which don't have to be hardcoded.
 This is being used to generate color for candles, varea values, etc.
+* Possibility to fill gaps of higher timeframes with data

 Plotting: